heidibaum/heidibaum.github.io/MB-AtHome.md

 ***
 ### Status
 * Surveys of the community’s needs and existing solutions
-* Planning the first studiues on visual preference for different shapes and looking-while-listening
+* Piloting the first studies on Visual Preference and Looking-While-Listening
 * Translating study materials